Engine Performance, I

 It can be defined as: volume of the charge / piston displacement and the highest volumetric efficiency is obtained with a full open throttle and open intake valve, good manifold design and cool inlet air (highest density).
 You will notice that this will coincide at the point where the engine creates its maximum torque.

-We can say that for an engine to achieve the best BSFC it must be run at high MAP, low RPM, be at full throttle height, mixture leaned and carburetor heat set to cold.
+We can conclude that for an engine to achieve the best BSFC it must be run at high MAP, low RPM, be at full throttle height, mixture leaned and carburetor heat set to cold.